Exmoor Society Archive

-The Resource Centre is open Monday-Friday 10am – 4pm at our headquarters in Dulverton.
-You’re welcome to call in, browse our reference library and use the work room.
-To access material in the archive, please contact the archivist on email@example.com or phone us on 01398 323335.
+The Resource Centre is open Monday-Friday 10am - 4pm at our headquarters in Dulverton.
+You're welcome to call in, browse our reference library and use the workroom.
+To access material in the archive, please contact us on firstname.lastname@example.org or phone us on 01398 323335.

 You can find material either by browsing the catalogue or by searching.
 The search is Google-powered.
 Enter a keyword in the search box at the top right of the screen.
 We have endeavoured to keep spellings as consistent as possible, but you may want to search on, for example, Lanacre as well as Landacre.
 The search facility includes the whole site so you may find it brings up pages from elsewhere, for example the walks programme.